ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Initialization
 ^^^^^^^^^^^^^^

-We initialize 58% of the working-age population to be unemployed, regardless of demographics.
+We initialize working-age simulants to be unemployed with probability 42.4%, regardless of demographics.
-We initialize 3% of the working-age population to be employed by the military, regardless of demographics.
+We initialize working-age simulants to be employed by the military with probability 3%, regardless of demographics.
 We consider the military to be a single employer, which has the same street address as the military group quarters "household."